-I provide in-person and Skype mental health counselling for adolescents and adults.
+I provide in-person and online mental health counselling for adolescents and adults.
 Using an integrative approach, I bring together concepts from various schools of thought (incl.
 Person-centered, Acceptance and Commitment Therapy, CBT, mindfulness) to fit the unique needs and goals of the client.
 I work with clients facing a range of challenges including loss and bereavement, life transitions, stress and burnout, trauma, conflict resolution, problematic dynamics, self esteem issues, depressed and anxious mood.
 I am a member of the Swiss Association of Counsellors with a federal diploma of recognition (SGfB), the Swiss Society of Psychology (SSP), the Swedish Register of Authorised Counsellors (RACS) and an Accredited Member of the European Association of Counsellors (EAC).
 I abide by their code of ethics and requirements of continued education and supervision.

 I was born in Switzerland to parents of different nationalities.
 I grew up in 3 different continents, undergoing international schooling throughout so have been fortunate enough to be exposed to a rich multicultural environment from an early age.
 My training in psychology and counselling is British and American.
 I had a private practice in Geneva, Switzerland for 10 years working with the large expat population of Geneva including humanitarians returning from the field, trailing spouses, NGO and international organisation employees.
 I also worked as a school counsellor in an international school for two years which further developed my experience working with Third Culture Kids and their families.
 I moved to Sweden in 2016 and continue working with international clients via Skype and local based clients in person.